The cost of disengagement is around $450-$550 billion each year! [Source: Haiilo]

 Ensure your employees have all the right tools with them to remain productive and efficient.

-Project Management tools like Jira and Trello, help employees collaborate effortlessly and complete tasks on time.
+For example, project management tools like Jira and Trello, give your employees the roadmap to collaborate effortlessly and complete tasks on time.

 A comfortable workspace and atmosphere contribute to an employee's engagement as well.
 Proper lighting conditions, clean ventilation, AC, and a comfortable chair are some of the important parameters that make up a good workspace.